 Q. Smethwick is further from where I live – why is this a good idea?

 It is really important to remember that most care does not need an emergency hospital or a bed.
-Primary care, including pharmacies, provide 9 out of 10 contacts with patients.
-Now and in 2018, when Midland Met opens, outpatient care will happen in the Birmingham Treatment Centre, Neptune in Tipton, at Rowley Regis, and in health centres across Birmingham.
+Primary care, including pharmacies, provide nine out of 10 contacts with patients.
+Now and when Midland Met opens, outpatient care will happen in the Birmingham Treatment Centre, Neptune in Tipton, at Rowley Regis, and in health centres across Birmingham.
 Planned surgery and diagnostic services will happen in many places, with only the most complex surgery being centralised in the new hospital.

 Q. What will be left at Sandwell?